naveen17797/gitpress/README.md

 6. Now do that every time when you want to sync your local site to github pages.

 ## Can i use it in my production environment ?
-For the love of god, please don't.
-I wrote this plugin in hurry, i have not added any security checks.
-But the code works, it is safe to run it locally.
+This is safe to run inside a local container.